The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Prompts and Responses

 The prompt used to convert TikTok movies to textual scripts is available in Figure \ref{fig:movie2script}; the script generated by applying this prompt on TikTok ID 7341895431883967746 is presented in Table \ref{tab:tennis_script}.
-The manual annotations for this specific movie are: Achievement- present (1), Face - conflict (-1).
+The manual annotations for this specific movie are: \texttt{Achievement} Endorsed Value (1), \texttt{Face} Confront value (-1).